jeffreysorgen/golf-club-sensors/activity.md

 ### What are more parts to the project?

 #### Figure out:
+- how to determine amount of memory being used
 - how to begin recording a golf swing
 - how to finish recording a golf swing
 - how to engage the KWS after the golf swing